GhostlyBanjo/NationStatesBattleSim/README.md

 A: The reason the NS values aren't compatible with this version is that Nation States is a country simulator,  not a military simulator.
 Almost all of the values on Nation States have nothing to do militaries, which is why it's set up as such.
 Maybe later, a version will be release that has integration with the NS stats, but for now, this is a roleplaying supplement, not an extension of NationStates itself.

+#Contact

-If there are any questions at all, direct them to ghostlyBanjo@gmail.com
+Questions or Comments?
+Direct them to ghostlyBanjo@gmail.com